ratanahaerlavynah/dreamy/_poems/56-she-spoke-in-horizons-the-world-could-not-hold.md

 with the softness of a star preparing to colapse on itself.

 Even the air missed her before she left.
-Even the sky wondered what it had done to deserve her last, last innocent gaze.
+Even the sky wondered what it had done... to deserve her last, last innocent gaze.
 And still... she never asked to stay.
 She only gave until the world couldn’t hold it anymore.